 If you find it hard to understand this process check out this article:

-The application is maintained and supported throughout its whole lifetime.
-It is a part of a product life cycle that goes beyond project life cycle.
+The application’s maintained and supported throughout its whole lifetime.
+It’s a part of a product life cycle that goes beyond the project life cycle.

 However, quite often you may see a relatively short phase for maintenance.

 During this period a part of the project team continues to work with the application after it gets to the users.